hwpplayer1/about-me/README.md

 If you have questions about these two disciplines please create an issue on this repository.

+I only offer Free Software for my services please don't ask for non-free projects.

 Thanks for your interest !